pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 magic of the internet is to put some of this theory around the networking layer into practice.

-In this chapter, you’ll learn to set the IP address, DNS info, and hostname on different types of computers.
-You’ll use example code to send and receive data packets between different computers, use Wireshark to capture those packets, and then adjust the program to see how a Layer 3 packet can fragment across multiple Layer 2 Ethernet frames.
+In this chapter, you'll learn to set the IP address, DNS info, and hostname on different types of computers.
+You'll use example code to send and receive data packets between different computers, use Wireshark to capture those packets, and then adjust the program to see how a Layer 3 packet can fragment across multiple Layer 2 Ethernet frames.

-You’ll learn to test your network response time and trace the computers and routers your packet goes through to reach its destination.
-You’ll examine the table of MAC to IP addresses your computer keeps, and use Wireshark to see the packet addressing.
-With tools commands already built into your computer you’ll examine the details of a DNS records like google.com and see the address records that allow web mail delivery.
-You’ll also practice reverse DNS lookup to get a computer name from an IP address.
+You'll learn to test your network response time and trace the computers and routers your packet goes through to reach its destination.
+You'll examine the table of MAC to IP addresses your computer keeps, and use Wireshark to see the packet addressing.
+With tools commands already built into your computer you'll examine the details of a DNS records like google.com and see the address records that allow web mail delivery.
+You'll also practice reverse DNS lookup to get a computer name from an IP address.

 Every wonder who your computer is talking to in the background?
-You’ll learn the commands to find that out.
-You’ll scan a network and identify the connected computers and which networking services they have running.
+You'll learn the commands to find that out.
+You'll scan a network and identify the connected computers and which networking services they have running.

-Finally, you’ll trace the path your data takes across the internet.
+Finally, you'll trace the path your data takes across the internet.
-You’ll learn to look up ASNs to see what companies move your data.
+You'll learn to look up ASNs to see what companies move your data.
-You’ll create graphs as to visually see how your data travels through the network and the companies that own each section.
+You'll create graphs as to visually see how your data travels through the network and the companies that own each section.

 Project: Finding the Layer 3 TCP/IP Information